 - wrongful death

-Note that semi truck drivers who are government employees acting in the course of their job are liable for only $100,000 in medical bills and lost wages.4
+Note that semi-trailer truck drivers who are government employees acting in the course of their job are liable for only $100,000 in medical bills and lost wages.4

-Possible defendants in Nevada tractor trailer accident cases include:
+Possible defendants in Nevada big rig accident cases include:

 - The driver of the semi truck;

 - The employer of the semi truck's driver; or